-Depending on the manufacturer, the plastic can be of good quality or of a poor one.
-Regardless, sometimes disaster strikes and it’s best if you know what to do.
+Depending on the eyeglass manufacturer, the plastic can be of good quality or of a poor one.
+Even with the highest-quality plastic frames, disaster can still strike.
+It’s best if you know what to do.

 The most common breaking point for plastic eyeglasses is the bridge.
 Breaks can also happen at the arms or the temples.

-Here are some tips on how to sort out this pesky problem, rated in accordance to how easy they are.
+Here are some tips on how to solve the problem of broken plastic eyeglass frames, rated by how easy they are.

-Five stars means that they are very easy and one star means that the process will give you plenty of work.
+Five stars means the process is very easy, and one star means the process will give you plenty of work.

 Yes, the old friend who can fix nearly everything.
 Super glue is accessible, efficient and cheap.
-To fix your plastic frames with super glue follow some basic simple steps that will ensure the complete success of your crafty work.
+To fix your plastic frames with superglue, follow some basic steps that will ensure complete success of your crafty work.

 Here’s how to do it:

-These same principles apply to whatever part of the eyeglasses that needs glueing – may it be the arms or the nose bridge.
+These same principles apply to whatever part of the eyeglasses that needs gluing, whether it be the arms or the nose bridge.

 Five stars because nothing beats superglue.

 Another efficient way to fix your plastic frames is by sewing them together.
-This option is usually used when the bridge is the broken part.
+This option is usually used when the bridge is the broken part of the frame.